emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 ### 3.2 Configure a Producer that can write (publish) data to a topic

-To configure a Producer you Edit your Server and press New under where it says Producers
+To configure a Producer you Edit your Server and press New under where it says, Producers

 <p align="center"><img src="../../img/microlearning/ml-using-kafka-module-mendix--new-producer.png"></p>